-Register Now!
-Join us this summer for the Summer Institute in Digital Literacy, July 13 - 18, 2014.
+We have nearly 100 participants scheduled to join us this summer for the Summer Institute in Digital Literacy, July 13 - 18, 2014.
 Watch and share this video to learn more about why this event is the premiere professional development program for K12 and college educators, librarians and media professionals.
-Join us!
+We can't wait to meet you!

 During the URI Summer Institute in Digital Literacy, we will: